nasher-dev/AI-Code-Reviewer/readme.md

 # 🤖 AI Code Reviewer

 AI Code Reviewer is a full-stack web application that integrates Google Gemini AI to intelligently analyze and review code in real time.
 It empowers developers by offering instant, AI-driven feedback on code quality, potential bugs, optimization opportunities, and best practices — all in a beautifully designed interface.
-Built with modern web technologies, the platform provides a seamless editing and reviewing experience for developers seeking rapid, actionable insights into their code.
+Built with modern web technologies, the platform provides a seamless editing and reviewing experience for developers seeking rapid, actionable insights into their code.🚀

 ---